strusteve/mimical/README.rst

 **Mimical prior**

-Below is an example mimical prior for a run using the default astropy sersic model.
-The first set of elements must match the astropy model parameter names.
-The element following this must be named ``psf_pa`` and this traces the rotation of the PSF.
+Below is an example ``mimical_prior``` for a run using the default astropy sersic model.
+The first set of element keys must match the astropy model parameter names.
+Following this, the next element must be named ``psf_pa`` which traces the rotation of the PSF.
-The final two elements are the most complex in nature.
-This includes the ``rms`` parameter and the ``flux_to_counts`` parameter.
-The ``rms`` parameter traces the rms noise in the image; this can be fit with Mimical but it is **highly recommended to provide it** to reduce dimensionality
-(see **Fixing paramters**).
-This is also the case for ``flux_to_counts``, which helps Mimical calculate the poisson uncertainty associated with the generated model; this can easily be provided by the user with information on the gain and exposure time.
+The final two elements must be named ``rms`` and ``flux_to_counts``.
+The ``rms`` parameter traces the RMS noise in the image; this can be fit with Mimical but it is **highly recommended to provide it** to reduce dimensionality (see **Fixing paramters**).
+This is likewise for ``flux_to_counts``, which helps Mimical calculate the poisson uncertainty associated with the generated model; this can be easily provided by the user with information on the gain and exposure time.

 ``mimical_prior = {}``